burnsssun/won/README.md

+# Won
-= Won is a static code generation framework written in ruby
+Won is a code generation framework written in ruby. inspired by sinatra

+## Install

+Install Won as a gem:

+  gem install won

+## Usage